VisualFP/docs/SA/design_concept/content/introduction/tool_research/snap.typ

     caption: [Screenshot of a block expression in Snap! @snap-manual] )<snap_screenshot>

-A user can also create their block-commands based on already existing commands.
+A user can also create their own block-commands based on already existing commands.
 This allows users to reuse their code.
 But other than with actual functions, custom-blocks aren't able to take arguments from their caller.
 @snap-manual